-Easy Vegan Mac and Cheese with Peas – one of the most ultimate comfort foods enhanced with sweet, tender green peas!
+Easy Vegan Mac and Cheese with Peas is one of the most ultimate comfort foods enhanced with sweet, tender green peas!

-Creamy, delicious and ready in 30 minutes, this homemade vegan mac and cheese is a perfect recipe for the weeknight meal rotation.
-And leftovers hold up well when refrigerated, making for great make ahead lunch ideas too!
+It’s quick + easy!
+Creamy, delicious, and ready in 30 minutes, this homemade vegan mac and cheese is a perfect recipe for the weeknight meal rotation.
+And leftovers hold up well when refrigerated, making for great make-ahead lunch ideas too!

-It’s completely dairy free, well-rounded, and full of wholesome plant-based ingredients.
-Both comforting and hearty, the whole family will love this mac and cheese!
+It’s completely dairy-free, well-rounded, and full of wholesome plant-based ingredients.
+Both comforting and hearty, the whole family will love this plant-based mac and cheese!

-The ingredients are simple, you may already have most of the them on hand in your pantry!
+The ingredients are simple, and you may already have most of them on hand in your pantry!

-Simply add the cashews, miso/dijon, cornstarch, garlic, onion powder, lemon juice, salt and pepper and hot water to a small handheld blender or high speed blender, and puree until creamy, about 1 minute.
-That’s it, so easy!
+To make vegan cheese sauce, simply add the cashews, miso/dijon, cornstarch, garlic, onion powder, lemon juice, salt and pepper, and hot water to a small handheld blender or high-speed blender, and puree until creamy, about 1 minute.

 Making homemade vegan mac and cheese is easy as can be!